Medical Assistant Certificate

 Massasoit offers quality training in Medical Assisting through a nine-month (full-time) certificate program on our Canton campus.

 Graduates from the Massasoit Medical Assisting program receive a certificate of course completion.
-Once course work is completed, graduates must take a national certification exam to become certified medical assistants.
-Requirements regarding certification for employment vary by practice and state.
-Scope of practice laws by state web site.
+Once course work and clinical practicum (245-hours) are completed, graduates must pass a national certification exam through either the NHA, AMT or AAMA to become a nationally credentialed medical assistant.
+National credentials required for employment vary by practice and state.

 Medical assistants perform administrative and clinical tasks.
 Duties vary with type of practice.